intunist/english-labeling-guide/GUIDE.md

-NOTE: THIS IS A DRAFT.
+NOTE: THIS IS A DRAFT based on internal documentation.
+Some language may be unclear or overly-terse.
 Please open an issue or contact for questions, concerns, etc

 # Intunist Guide to English labeling very rough draft
 ### For DiffSinger and NNSVS